| Support: Frequently Asked Questions (FAQ)

 performance over the last twelve months, rather than having to wait a year to use a

+calendar or fiscal year's worth of data.
 This sliding EUI can be used to determine building energy performance trends over time.

 Using the model, during each new bill period, the actual use is compared with the